Systemic Lupus Erythematosus (SLE)

 What is SLE?

-Systemic Lupus Erythematosus (SLE); Lupus; Disseminated Lupus Erythematosus; Discoid Lupus is an autoimmune disease.
-It is a chronic condition where in there is inflammatory condition that occurs when the body’s immune system attacks its own healthy tissue and organs.
-Inflammation caused by lupus can affect different body system- including joints, skin, kidneys, blood cells, brain, heart and lungs.
+It is a chronic inflammatory condition where the body’s immune system attacks its healthy tissue and organs.
+Inflammation caused by lupus can affect different body systems- including joints, skin, kidneys, blood cells, brain, heart and lungs.

-Systemic Lupus Erythematosus (SLE); Lupus; Disseminated Lupus Erythematosus; Discoid Lupus can be difficult to diagnose because its signs and symptoms are presented those of other ailments.[Text Wrapping Break]The diagnostic and distinctive characteristic of lupus is facial rash that resemble the wings of a butterfly unfolding across both cheeks, occurs in many but not all cases of lupus.
+Systemic Lupus Erythematosus (SLE) can be difficult to diagnose because its signs and symptoms due to its complex picture and involvement of various organ systems.
+The diagnostic and distinctive characteristic of lupus is a facial rash that resembles the wings of a butterfly unfolding across both cheeks, which occurs in many but not all cases of lupus.

-Who are more prone to SLE?
+Who is more prone to SLE?

 Lupus is more prevalent in Africans and Hispanics.